Amri91/route-v/readme.md

 ## Backward compatibility
 Case:
 - You want to put the version number in the url
-- You already have old clients that do not use v(X) at all You can still use route-v with this regex prefix (/v\d+.\d+.\d+)? which will match even the calls that do not provide v(X).
+- You already have old clients that do not use provide version at all You can still use route-v with this regex prefix (/v\d+.\d+.\d+)? on your routes which will match even the calls that do not provide v(X) in the url.
-Just be sure to have '*' in the last key to match those and handle them appropriately.
+You need to override the version extractor to return '0.0.0' by default instead of undefined.
+Expect the case '0.0.0' when you register your routes by adding the key '0.0.0', a wild card can be used as well '*'

 Here is an example implementation if you are using koa-router, express routers should work similarly.

 ```
+const {propOr} = require('ramda');
 const baseUrl = '(/v\d+.\d+.\d+)?';

+// The new versionExtractor is just like the default one excepts that it returns 0.0.0 instead of undefined.
+const v = new V({versionExtractor: url => {
+    const regexResult = /v(\d+.\d+.\d+)/.exec(url);
+    return propOr('0.0.0', 1, regexResult);
+});

 const router = new Router({
     prefix: `${baseUrl}/resourceName`
 });
-// Ensure that you have '*'
+// Ensure that you expect the '0.0.0' case
 router.get('/', v.register({
     '<1.0.0': oldestGetter,
     '^1.0.0': newestGetter,
-    '*': oldestGetter // you can also throw an error instead
+    '*': oldestGetter // this will now match
 }));
 ```